Antonio-Riccelli/antonio-riccelli/README.md

 <br>
 <br>
 - I'm a junior Front-end developer based in Guildford, Surrey.
-- I'm open to new opportunities, includeering volunteering work.
+- I'm open to new opportunities, including volunteering work.
 - I'm currently working on expanding my knowledge of HTML, CSS and JavaScript.
 I want to further expand my skillset with React.